cms-sw/cmssw/PhysicsTools/NanoAODTools/README.md

 Originally imported to CMSSW from [cms-nanoAOD/nanoAOD-tools](https://github.com/cms-nanoAOD/nanoAOD-tools) (post-processor functionality only).

+A library of **modules to apply corrections using official correctionlib JSONS** is maintained in [cms-cat/nanoAOD-tools-modules](https://github.com/cms-cat/nanoAOD-tools-modules).

 ## Usage in CMSSW
 No specific setup is needed.

-It is recommended to add external modules (eg correction modules) in separate packages.
+It is recommended to add external modules (in particular correction modules, see above) in separate packages.

 ## Standalone usage (without CMSSW): checkout instructions